PieroRendina/multidisciplinary-project-2023-INDYcs/README.md

 Then click on **Import**.

-Now you can run the application using the local database instance using the following command:
+Now you can run the application using the local database instance with the following command:
 ```
 flask --app flaskr:create_app(use_local_db=True) run
 ```